Dustin Werbeski soul to soul on the air vents.

 Tell me about your Mallorca big wheel adventures.

-Mallorca is paradise, and pretty good for skating.
-I spent most of my time there either exploring beaches or the mountains surrounding our village.
-It is my wives homeland, so we will defiantly be going back at some point soon.
-When we do, I will be sure to skate the mountain trails and street spots that I found, but never got around to doing.
-My stay last summer was just a tease; just wait for the real Mallorca adventures.
+Mallorca is paradise and pretty good for skating.
+I spent most of my time exploring beaches or the mountains surrounding our village.
+It is my wife’s homeland, so we will defiantly be going back at some point soon.
+When we do, I will be sure to skate the mountain trails and street spots I found but never got around to doing.
+My stay last summer was just a tease; I am waiting for the real Mallorca adventures.

-In your opinion, who is the best big wheeler in the world?
+In your opinion, who is the best Big Wheel Blader in the world?

-Hands down, that has to be Leon Basin.
-Look at what he has done, from his literal trickery in his mushroom blading profiles, to his part in the production of the wizard frames.
+Hands down that has to be Leon Basin.
+Look at what he has done, from his literal trickery in his Mushroom Blading profiles to his part in producing the Wizard Frames.
 Nobody took big wheels that seriously and so quickly.
-The rest of the industry sat on the fence like pussies, too scared to get involved in the new scene, thinking they’d be ridiculed for such.
+The rest of the industry sat on the fence like pussies, too scared to get involved in the new scene, thinking they’d receive ridicule.

-Where do you see big wheel going the future?
+Where do you see big wheel blading going in the future?

-I see it taking over where aggressive left off.
+I see it taking over where Aggressive left off.
 I cannot wait to watch the first ever 80mm and up park comp!
 It will be a much bigger and faster show for the crowd to enjoy.
-As well, I cannot wait for off-road racing and dirt jumping to take off.
+I also cannot wait for off-road racing and dirt jumping to take off.
 Those are also real shows for the public.

 Cess slide through the water.